davidmhart/SelectionConv/README.md

 ![](teaser.png)

+Also, check out are follow-on work: [Interpolated SelectionConv for Spherical Images and Surfaces](https://github.com/davidmhart/interpolated-selectionconv)

 ## Install
 This work relies heavily on the [Pytorch](https://pytorch.org/) and [Pytorch Geometric](https://www.pyg.org/) libraries.
 Make sure to have functioning versions of both libraries.
 The rest of the needed packages can be installed using the `requirements.txt` file.